eXpandFramework/Reactive.XAF/src/Modules/Blazor/Readme.md

 ---

-This `Blazor only` module currently contains the `UploadFilePropertyEditor` and the `DisplayTextPropertyEditor` which are demoed in the next screencast.
+This `Blazor only` module currently contains:

+1. The `UploadFilePropertyEditor` and the `DisplayTextPropertyEditor` which are demoed in the next screencast.

 <twitter>

 [![BlazorFileUpload](https://user-images.githubusercontent.com/159464/102690443-2274fe00-420e-11eb-88e9-0d5014a7280c.gif)